powellgenomicslab/DropletQC/README.md

 #> AAGCAGGGGTCGCGAA-1        0.3929376
 ```

-This methods is more flexible, as it makes no assumptions about how your
+This method is more flexible, as it makes no assumptions about how your
 BAM file was produced - but it will take longer.
 Take care that the
 provided barcodes match the barcode structure in the BAM file.